neoshaman1105/neorecon/README.md

 - Then HTP and have a fun day :)

 ## UNDER DEVELOPMENT
- So sorry if anything breaks just pop into DC CyberSec for any question https://discord.com/invite/dccybersec
+ So sorry if anything breaks just pop into DC CyberSec Discord for any question https://discord.com/invite/dccybersec